Skip to content

 3. The resulting long positions become the fuel for a short trade

-4. Smart money sells into that liquidity, price reverses lower
+4. Large sellers fill into that liquidity; price reverses lower

 NQ 5-minute chart showing a buy-side liquidity sweep — price pierces above the prior swing high, triggers resting buy stops, then reverses sharply

 The sweep isn't random.
-It's the mechanism by which institutions fill large orders without moving the market against themselves.
+It's the mechanism by which large orders fill without moving the market against the position being built.

 Why NQ Is the Ideal Instrument